centrahq/api-documentation/source/guides/shop-api/payment-method-flows.md

 }
 ```

-Website is supposed to redirect back to the URL, which will tell them they need to select a different payment method since the one they used did not work properly.
+You are then supposed to redirect the customer to the `url` we provided.
+PayPal will tell the customer that they need to select a different payment method since the one bein used did not work properly.